lironCode24/FinalProjSite/README.md

 ### `npm start`
 Runs the app.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-The page will reload when you make changes.\
-You may also see any lint errors in the console.
 ### `node index`
-Runs the backend - run this command with cmd inside the backend folder in project
+Runs the backend - run this command with cmd inside the backend folder in project.

 ### Running the NLP Model API
 To run the NLP model API, navigate to the `backend/model` folder in our project directory and run the following command: